HopkinsIDD/flepimop-documentation/gitbook/gempyor/model-description.md

 #### Pathogen strain

 Another common stratification would be pathogen strain, such as COVID-19 variants.
 Individuals may be infected with one of several variants, strains, or serotypes.
-Our framework can easily create multistrain models, for example:
+Our framework can easily create multistrain models, for example

 $$
 S_A \xrightarrow{\beta_A S_A I_A/N_A} E_A \xrightarrow{\sigma_A E_A} I_ A \xrightarrow{\gamma_A I_A} R_A,